-The Partnership's 5.375% senior notes due 2027 (the "Notes") of \$479.9 million in aggregate principal amount are senior unsecured obligations of the Partnership, are initially guaranteed on a senior unsecured basis by the Operating Company and pay interest semi-annually.
-Neither Diamondback nor the General Partner guarantee the Notes.
-In the future, each of the Partnership's restricted subsidiaries that either (1) guarantees any of its or a guarantor's other indebtedness or (2) is a domestic restricted subsidiary and is an obligor with respect to any indebtedness under any credit facility will be required to guarantee the Notes.
+The Partnership's 5.375% senior notes due 2027 (the "Notes") are senior unsecured obligations of the Partnership and are initially guaranteed on a senior unsecured basis by the Operating Company and pay interest semi-annually.
+Neither Diamondback nor the General Partner guarantees the Notes.
+In the future, each of the Partnership's restricted subsidiaries that either (i) guarantees any of its or a guarantor's other indebtedness or (ii) is a domestic restricted subsidiary and is an obligor with respect to any indebtedness under any credit facility will be required to guarantee the Notes.
 The Notes will mature on November 1, 2027.
+As of June 30, 2021, \$479.9 million in aggregate principal amount of the Notes was outstanding.
+The